 - Your local council can give you details of courses for adult learners in your area.
 You can find them in the phone book.

-- The University of the Third Age (U3A) consists of local groups of older people (in their ‘third age’) whose members run informal courses, study groups and talks.
+- The University of the Third Age (U3A) consists of local groups of older people whose members run informal courses, study groups and talks.
 You could find out if there are groups in your area on topics you’re interested in.

 - Learn Direct has a network of local centres offering computer-based teaching.
 Their courses are mainly vocational skills, English, maths and business.
 Although you have to pay for some courses, others, such as in English, maths, and IT skills, are free.

 - Your local paper should also have details of things going on in your area, such as classes, workshops and talks.